-Rule 19 applies between boats at an obstruction except when it is also a mark the boats are required to leave on the same side.
+Rule 19 applies between two boats at an obstruction except

+- (a) when the obstruction is a mark the boats are required to leave on the same side, or - (b) when rule 18 applies between the boats and the obstruction is another boat overlapped with each of them.

 However, at a continuing obstruction, rule 19 always applies and rule 18 does not.